SimBench: Benchmarking the Ability of Large Language Models to Simulate Human Behaviors: Results

 \subsection{RQ4: The Alignment-Simulation Tradeoff}

 Faithful simulation requires models to capture the full spectrum of human opinion, from strong consensus to widespread disagreement.
 We operationalize this ``response plurality'' using the normalized entropy of the human response distribution.

-Prior work suggests that standard alignment via instruction-tuning encourages confident, low-entropy outputs~\citep{brown2020language, tian-etal-2023-just, meister-etal-2025-benchmarking, NEURIPS2024_cruz, hu_2025_modelmerging,dong2025personalization}, creating a potential conflict with simulating diverse human perspectives.
+\paragraph{An Empirical Tradeoff between Alignment and Plurality.} Prior work suggests that standard alignment via instruction tuning encourages confident, low-entropy outputs~\citep{brown2020language, tian-etal-2023-just, NEURIPS2024_cruz, meister-etal-2025-benchmarking}, which creates a potential conflict with simulating diverse human perspectives.
+Our analysis reveals exactly this tradeoff.

-\paragraph{An Systematic Tradeoff between Alignment and Plurality.} Our analysis confirms this hypothesis, revealing a systematic tradeoff.
 As detailed in Appendix~\ref{app:base_vs_instruct_heatmap}, base models consistently outperform their instruction-tuned counterparts on high-entropy questions, while the inverse is true for low-entropy questions.
-To precisely quantify this effect, we compute the change in \textsc{SimBench} score ($\Delta S = S_{\text{instruct}} - S_{\text{base}}$) for 13 model pairs.
-Figure~\ref{fig:entropy_improvement} visualizes the resulting trend by aggregating all data points into 25 bins based on human response entropy and plotting the average improvement for each.
-The result is a near-perfect negative linear relationship ($r = -0.942$), revealing two distinct regimes.
+To precisely quantify this effect, we compute the change in \textsc{SimBench} score ($\Delta S = S_{\text{instruct}} - S_{\text{base}}$) for 13 model pairs and plot this performance gain from post-training against human response entropy.

+The result, shown in Figure~\ref{fig:entropy_improvement}, is a near-perfect negative linear relationship ($r = -0.942$).
+This plot reveals two distinct regimes.
 On low-entropy questions where humans agree, post-training provides a substantial benefit, improving the S-score by up to 40 points.
-This is alignment working as intended.
-However, as human disagreement (entropy) increases, the benefit of instruction-tuning systematically erodes, crossing a point of no-improvement around an entropy of 0.8.
-For questions with the highest plurality, post-training becomes detrimental, making the aligned model a \textit{worse} simulator than its base counterpart.
+However, as human disagreement (entropy) increases, the benefit of instruction tuning systematically erodes, crossing a point of no-improvement around an entropy of 0.8.
+For questions with the highest plurality, post-training becomes actively detrimental, making the aligned model a \textit{worse} simulator than its base counterpart.